cguimaraes/niryo-one-digital-twin/digital-twin-service/niryo-one-stack/niryo-one-control/README.md

 - `sudo ./build.sh`
 - note: It will take some time to build the image because we have to assemble a ROS melodic image, install the Niryo One dependencies and install the Niryo One ROS

-### This will build the `niryo-one-control` docker image.
+### This will build the `niryo-one-control` podman image.
 Verify that the image is present by running:
-- `sudo docker image ls`
+- `podman image ls`

 ### Docker run example
-In this folder we also provide a docker run example.
+In this folder we also provide a podman run example.

 The run_example.sh is optimized to running the Digital Twin service on a single host.
-For that reason it uses the docker host network and all the remaning modules (e.g., master, control, motion planning ) of the Digital Twin service are added on 127.0.0.1.
+For that reason it uses the podman host network and all the remaning modules (e.g., master, control, motion planning ) of the Digital Twin service are added on 127.0.0.1.

 To run the Niryo One Control:
 - `sudo ./run_example.sh`
 - Verify that the container is up and running:
-    - `sudo docker ps` - in the output you should be able to see the `control` container up and running
+    - `podman ps` - in the output you should be able to see the `control` container up and running